ALSTEAD, N.H. -- A truck used by two non-profit organizations was totaled in a fire that also damaged a kitchen on Friday.

 Ruffling said on Monday afternoon she had just spoken with an insurance adjuster from Primex, the insurance provider for all municipalities in New Hampshire.
 She said the kitchen will be unusable the next two weeks and she is waiting to hear how much insurance money will be dispensed.
 Selectman Michael Jasmin is taking care of the insurance issues and recruiting local contractors to handle the repairs, she said.

 Jasmin said he found out about the fire around 1 a.m.
 Saturday.
 He said he went down to the kitchens and helped clean up some old insulation to keep the building weathertight.
-He told the Reformer the insurance adjuster will get back to him with a quote in a couple of weeks.

 He said he will start calling different contractors today and, as long as a contractor’s scope of work is approved by Primex, repair work can start soon.
 Jasmin also said the truck destroyed in the fire will have to be replaced by another truck or, preferably, a van.